realA10001986/SID/README.md

 The spectrum analyzer (or rather: frequency-separated vu meter) works through a built-in microphone.
 This microphone is located behind the right-hand side center hole of the enclosure.

+There are two variations of the Spectrum Analyzer: Traditional and "mirrored".
+The "Mirrored" option in the Config Portal selects between those two, as does typing *64ok on the remote.

 Sticky peaks are optional, they can be switched on/off in the Config Portal and by typing *61ok on the remote.

 If an SD card is present, your SID will start the spectrum analyzer upon power-up if it was on for at least 15 seconds before power-down.